Philip F Salathe

 Visiting Assistant Professor: Music Theory & Composition

-The music of Phil Salathé ranges widely in scale and scope, from multi-movement orchestral pieces to hand-programmed "chiptunes" for independent video game publishers.
-His works have been performed in the United States, Canada, South America, Europe, and Asia, and at festivals and conferences including the Wintergreen Festival, the Sebago-Long Lake Festival, the Cape May Music Festival, the Charlotte New Music Festival, the nief-norf Summer Music Festival, the Ncounters conference in Edmonton, the Festival Eleazar de Carvalho in Fortaleza, the Asian Double Reed Association Conference in Mahidol, the International Double Reed Society Conference, the European Biennial Double Bass Congress & Festival, and the College Music Society's International and Regional Conferences.
+The music of Phil Salathe ranges widely in scale and scope, from multi-movement orchestral pieces to hand-programmed "chiptunes" for independent video game publishers.
+His works have been performed in the United States, Canada, South America, Europe, and Asia, and at festivals and conferences hosted by SEAMUS, the College Music Society, the Society of Composers, the International Double Reed Society, the Asian Double Reed Association, and the European Biennial Double Bass Congress.

 He studied composition at Bennington College, the University of Hartford, and Stony Brook University (Ph.D., 2014), where he served on the faculty in 2015 before coming to the Crane School of Music in 2016.
 His teaching history includes courses in music theory and analysis, composition, aural skills, music technology, and jazz theory and improvisation, among other topics.